-The other followed Josah.
+The others followed Josah.
 “Slow down,” pleaded Graybard.
-“He’s not coming to Bon Abbi today.”
+“Luka’s not coming to Bon Abbi today!”

 Josah recalled during the city-wide celebration when his brother announced the wedding plans.
 He asked Evelyn if she would marry him, even though they were both ten years old at the time.
 Josah couldn’t remember if she ever answered him.

 Now, he dreaded going to Bon Abbi.
 If the girl ruling the city was Evelyn, then she was in danger.
 He thought of her often while away these last eight years.
-His trip back home was no longer about his father.
+His trip back home was no longer about his father and his passing.